 For some fantastic ideas to extend your holiday in Nepal, from riding elephants in Chitwan to tours in Bhutan or Tibet - check out extensions

 Is this holiday for you?

-For the most part, the trekking conditions that we will encounter on this trip are relatively straightforward.
-We start out in the Langtang Valley, one of Nepal's most popular trekking destination and the trails are well used and present relatively easy walking conditions.
+For the most part, the trekking conditions that we will encounter on this climbing holiday are relatively straightforward.
+The trek begins in the Langtang Valley, one of Nepal's most popular trekking destination and the trails are well used and present relatively easy walking conditions.
 Higher up, on the crossing of the Ganja La, we will encounter more rugged underfoot conditions - scree, glacial moraine and possibly snow.
 Once we cross the pass, to enter the upper part of Helambu, we will find ourselves in a remote location with less well-used paths.
 Trekking at high altitude is of itself quite demanding.
 The climb on Naya Kanga presents an interesting challenge, with a mix of easy snow slopes and steeper rock and snow ridge climbing.
-It is usual to fix ropes on a couple of the steeper sections of the route and to climb roped together.
-Experience of roped climbing in exposed situations is essential for this trip.
-We have graded this trip at the upper end of DEMANDING.
-Clients should be physically fit and prepared for the rigours of climbing above 5000 metres.
+Technically, Naya Kanga is more difficult than Island Peak and its alpine grade in normal conditions would be AD or AD+.
+It is usual to fix ropes on the steeper sections of the route and to climb roped together over the glacier.
+Naya Kanga is not suitable for a first mountaineering expperience and previous experience of roped climbing in exposed situations is a prerequisite for this holiday.
+Participants should be physically fit and prepared for the rigours of climbing above 5000 metres.